(Dr Karen Chan; Acupuncturist, Physiotherapist)

 Is Dry Needling Acupuncture?

 Dry needling can be viewed as a form or a small fraction of Acupuncture.
 Trigger points in traditional Chinese Medicine are viewed as what we term Ashi’ points.
 Ashi points are classified as palpable tender points.
-I often tell patients that true Acupuncture is dry needling plus so much more.
+I often tell patients that true traditional Acupuncture is dry needling plus so much more.

 Generally dry needling is used only for pain conditions, whereas Acupuncturists use traditional Acupuncture for all health conditions.

 So be aware…some therapists will claim to do Acupuncture or Western Acupuncture but really it is just Dry Needling.
 Don’t get me wrong; dry needling can still be of great benefit (especially if done in conjunction with some great manual therapy and prescribed exercises), but as long as you know ‘what you’ve signed up for’ and that it is not traditional Acupuncture.
-I feel this is often why I hear patients say that ‘Acupuncture does not work’; because in fact that have not had it.
+I feel this is often why I hear patients say that ‘Acupuncture does not work’; because in fact they have not had it.

 Benefits of seeing a registered Acupuncturist:

 Increased training (Dry needling requires a minimum of 16hours for allied health practitioners.
 Acupuncturists require a minimum bachelor 4 years degree or a 3 years post graduate Masters Degree in Acupuncture).
 Physiotherapists in Australia can do post graduate certificates in Western Acupuncture, however this does not make them an Acupuncturist.
 The title of Acupuncturists are strictly for those registered with the Chinese Medicine Board of Australia (CMBA) and have completed the intense training as mentioned above.

 Generally more holistic nature in which Acupuncturists aim to help balance the body, mind and spirit and treat not only the symptoms, but also the underlying perceived cause of the problem.